d3christ/spanwiki/wiki/manual/svm.md

 parameter of C = 0.001 best classified stimulation versus no stimulation at a peak value of 82% accuracy."

-Sample Figure (cf. Ferenczi et al., 2016, Science, supplement):
+Sample Figure (cf. Ferenczi et al., 2016, Science, Figure S6):

-Common mistakes (cf. :
+Common mistakes (cf. Lemm et al., 2011, NeuroImage, Table 1: Hall of Pitfalls [https://www.sciencedirect.com/science/article/pii/S1053811910014163])
 * Not normalizing data within voxels before classification
 * Not filtering the data for time-dependent confounds (e.g., using high pass filtering)
 * Not warping all the data into the same space (e.g., Talairach space)